Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Computations

 \section{Computations}

 Here, we discuss the computational details for our experiments.
 These computations are implemented using the JAX library for Python \cite{jax2018github}, and complete scripts and output are available on github \cite{robert_j_webber_2021_4989655}.
-Using these scripts, estimating the ground-state wavefunction for a large lattice is relatively fast, requiring less than four days on a single $48$-core CPU node.
+Using these scripts, estimating the ground-state wavefunction for a large lattice is relatively fast, requiring less than four days on a single 48-core CPU node (see Table \ref{tab:runtimes}).
+The resulting energies are presented in Table \ref{tab:results1} for TFI models and Table \ref{tab:results2} for XXZ models.

-In all but one experiment, we initialize our neural network wavefunction parameters as independent complex-valued $\mathcal{N}\left(0, 0.001\right)$ random variables.
-However, for the $20 \times 20$ TFI model with $h = 4.0$, we initialize using smaller $\mathcal{N}\left(0, 0.0001\right)$ random variables to promote greater stablity during the first $100$ iterations.
-For all our initializations, we use a random seed of $123$.